 When working with a client on a case involving pesticides, the nature of the investigation varies broadly depending on the specifics of each case.
 In general, Robson Forensic experts will likely have questions about the name and type of substance in question, the amount to which the person was exposed, and the routes of exposure.
 These questions are important to identify quickly because over 1.1 billion pounds of many different pesticide active ingredients are used annually in the United States.

-A pesticide exposure may lead to a variety of health effects, from a simple irritation of the skin and eyes, to more severe effects targeting the central nervous system.
+Pesticide exposure may lead to a variety of health effects, from short-term irritation of the skin, eyes, and upper respiratory tract, to severe long-term injuries that affect the central nervous system.

-Due to the widespread use of pesticides, low-level exposures to numerous pesticide ingredients are common.
+Due to the widespread use of pesticides, chronic low-level exposure to numerous pesticide ingredients is common.

 The exposure standard for each active ingredient in a pesticide is determined for that ingredient alone.
-Consideration is not given to the additive effects of other similar-acting members of the same pesticide class.
-Nor is the synergistic effect of pesticide exposure accounted for in setting standards.
-Consequently, an individual exposure to a class of pesticides may reach a much higher level than the federally determined safe level for specific members of a class.
+Consideration typically is not given to the additive effects that may occur when other similar-acting members of the same pesticide class are used.
+The combination of effects that could result from using multiple pesticides is also rarely addressed when exposure standards are set.
+Consequently, exposure to many individual members of a class of pesticides may reach a much higher overall level of chemical exposure than the federally determined safe level for a single specific member of any given class.

 What Can Go Wrong?

-If pesticides are improperly applied a potential health exposure may develop.
+If pesticides are improperly applied, a potential toxic exposure may occur.
 Pest Control Operators must be properly trained and certified to apply pesticides.
-In addition, any pesticide application must be done in conformance with the directions and precautions identified on the pesticide label.
-Those pesticides that are regulated are only to be used by a licensed pest control operator because of their inherent toxicity.
-They are not available to the public because of their potency.
+In addition, any pesticide application must be done in conformance with the directions and precautions identified on the pesticide label and the SDS.
+Those pesticides that are regulated should only be used by a licensed pest control operator because of their inherent toxicity.
+As a result of the required training and documentation associated with their use, these regulated pesticides are not available to the general public.

 There are a variety of experts whose services may be relevant in a pesticide related investigation.